adslbarxatov/xash3d-for-ESHQ/README.md

 ## Other notes

-This assembly completely adapted for building with Visual studio 10.0 and 19.0 and newer (some fixes for type declarations and headers syntax added).
+This assembly completely adapted for building with Visual studio 19.0 and newer (some fixes for type declarations and headers syntax added).

 This assembly is enough to launch Half-Life (WON) and some compatible mods.